artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module2_B/README.md

       * Open the folder extracted from the archive and navigate to its ```new/board_files``` directory.
 Select this directory and copy it.
       * Open the folder that Vivado was installed in your system.
 Under this folder, navigate to its ```<version>/data/boards``` directory, then paste the ```board_files``` into this directory.

-4. Once you have installed Vivado, try to complete Lab 5 of the RVfpga package (you can find the document at ```RVfpga/RVfpgaEH1/RVfpga/Labs/Lab05``` or download it here: [RVfpga - Lab 5](https://drive.google.com/file/d/1Gog7lo21UIhuyloG2djle5vAtvvlRq84/view?usp=sharing)), where the bitstream for the RVfpga SoC is created.

 ---